goknsh/gasket-dkms/README.md

 ## Installing

-You can get releases for Fedora, RHEL, CentOS, OpenSUSE, and OpenMandriva from my [Copr](https://copr.fedorainfracloud.org/coprs/kylegospo/google-coral-dkms/).
+You can get releases for Fedora from my [Copr](https://copr.fedorainfracloud.org/coprs/goknsh/gasket-driver/).

 If you wish to use this with Secure Boot, follow [this guide](https://gist.github.com/KyleGospo/9adbe078d1d7f160ae43c091df98f773).